K2Joom/docs-matukio/indicative_uses.md

 ## Indicative uses

-For which tasks can you use Matukio Events (not a complete list)
+For which tasks can you use Matukio Events? (not a complete list)

 * Manage events, webinars, seminars or courses
 * With multiple organizers (Joomla Frontend and Backend) and event submissions